Compression Approaches for the Regularized Solutions of Linear Systems from Large-Scale Inverse Problems: Low Rank SVD Approximation

 Notice that all matrix-vector operations involving $A$ and $A^T$ can be approximated via the wavelet compressed matrices $M$ and $M^T$.
 To build up $B B^T$ column by column we can use matrix-vector products with standard basis vectors $e_j$:

 and for the right eigenvectors, we have from \eqref{eq:svd_computation_for_eigenvectorsV} that:

 We now illustrate the main steps of the random algorithm to compute the low rank SVD, which we use in our computations for the numerical experiments.
-Below, we use Matlab like pseudocode. \begin{itemize} \item Take $k$ samples of matrix $A$ with random Gaussian vectors and perform Gram-Schmidt orthogonalization to calculate the projection matrix $Q$.
+Below, we use Matlab like pseudocode. \begin{itemize} \item Take $l = k+p$ samples of matrix $A$ (where $p$ is a small oversampling number) with random Gaussian vectors and perform Gram-Schmidt orthogonalization to calculate the projection matrix $Q$.

 where the projection of $v$ in direction of $u$ is defined as $\frac{(v \cdot u)}{||u||_2^2} u$.
 For best results, the Gram-Schmidt orthogonalization should be performed twice to account for loss of orthogonality.
-Note that for matrix-vector multiplications with $A$ we use $A r_k \approx M W^{-T} r_k$.
+Note that for matrix-vector multiplications with $A$ we use $A r_i \approx M W^{-T} r_i$.

-\item Build the $k \times k$ matrix $B B^T = Q^T A A^T Q$ by computing $k$ matrix-vector products with standard basis vectors.
+\item Build the $l \times l$ matrix $B B^T = Q^T A A^T Q$ by computing $k$ matrix-vector products with standard basis vectors.

 Once we have built $Q$ and its transpose, we can form the matrix $B B^T$ column by column:

 Here, we would make use of \eqref{eq:svd_mat_mult_approx} for approximating $Q^T A A^T Q e_j$.

 \item Compute the eigendecomposition of $B B^T$